College of Social Sciences, UH Mānoa

 • Ability to work with others

-Please note: During the application process, applicants will specify the names and emails of their “recommenders.”
-Upon application submission, a request email will be sent to the “recommenders” from starhelp@hawaii.edu.
-The request email will include a link allowing “recommenders” to submit their letters online.
-Therefore, applicants should neither collect nor expect to upload the required letters themselves.
-As a courtesy, be sure to contact “recommenders” beforehand to request permission and inform them of the application deadlines.
+Please note: During the application process, applicants will specify the names and emails of their recommenders.
+Upon submission of the application, an automated request will be sent to the recommenders from starhelp@hawaii.edu.
+The request email will include a link allowing recommenders to submit their letters online.
+Applicants should neither collect nor expect to upload the required letters themselves.
+As a courtesy, contact recommenders early to request permission and inform them of the submission process and deadlines.
+Letters of recommendation are due 5 days after the application due date.

 3. Internship Specific Essay(s)